Machine Learning for Sales Forecasting: Trends and Applications in 2024

 - What-If Analysis: Simulate different scenarios and assess their impact on future sales.

-- Integration with AWS Ecosystem: Seamlessly integrates with other AWS services like S3, SageMaker, and Lambda.
+- Integration with AWS Ecosystem: integrates with other AWS services like S3, SageMaker, and Lambda.

 Use Case: A retail company can use Amazon Forecast to predict demand for specific products based on historical sales data, promotional campaigns, and seasonality.
 This allows them to optimize inventory levels, ensuring that they have enough stock to meet customer demand without incurring excessive storage costs.